 city dump.
 Abandoned gear, helmets, clothing, and the like were scattered everywhere.

 Until a few hours before, soldiers had been living here.
 They’d left in one big hurry, and in a lot of cases left most everything behind.

 I remember looking down into one of the bunkers.
 They’d been here long enough to have dug them out and made them somewhat comfortable.
 I didn’t dare go in, but instead crouched at the entrance and looked in.

 The bunkers struck me as the perfect places to put a booby trap or two.
-I’d had a relative that had lost a body part by poking around in a German bunker back in WW II while souvenir hunting.
+I’d had a relative that lost a body part by poking around in a German bunker back in WW II while souvenir hunting.
 I wasn’t eager to carry on the tradition.